zhibailin/MasteringEnglish/05-Make-Luck-Your-Destiny.md

 So, the definition starts [[fade|fading]] from luck to more [[destiny]].
 So, I would [[characterize]] that fourth one __as__ you build your character in a certain way and then your character becomes your [[destiny]].

+## Build your character so opportunity finds you
+Character, One of the things I think that is important to making money,when you want the kind of reputation that makes people __do deals__ through you.